 Pillar 4: The CMS GUIDE Model in Florida

 The Guiding an Improved Dementia Experience (GUIDE) Model, launched 7/1/2024 by the CMS Innovation Center, is a Medicare-financed dementia case-management benefit.
-Each enrolled beneficiary is assigned to a Care Navigator, has a 24/7 helpline, gets a Comprehensive Care Plan, and the family caregiver is eligible for up to $2,500/year of respite entirely on top of any other respite stream.
-Florida currently has 11 confirmed CMS-listed GUIDE participants in the Established Track:
+It is a voluntary CMS Innovation Center demonstration that began 7/1/2024 and runs for eight years, not a permanent Medicare benefit.
+Each enrolled beneficiary is assigned to a Care Navigator, has 24/7 access to a support line, gets a comprehensive care plan, and the family caregiver is eligible for up to $2,500 a year in respite (the cap is inflation-updated each program year, which runs July 1 to June 30) on top of any other respite stream, at no cost-sharing to the beneficiary.,

 • Pathways Health Partners